ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    Please do not share or link.

 Keras_ is awesome.
-It is a very well-designed library that clearly abides by to its `guiding principles`_ of modularity and extensibility and thereby allows us to easily assemble powerful complex models from primitive building blocks.
+It is a very well-designed library that clearly abides by its `guiding principles`_ of modularity and extensibility, and allows us to easily assemble powerful, complex models from primitive building blocks.
 This has been demonstrated by many blog posts and tutorials, such as the excellent tutorial on `Building Autoencoders in Keras`_.
 As the name suggests, that tutorial provides examples of how to implement